-BWL'S NEXT COMPLIANCE ROUND OF LEAD AND COPPER SAMPLING IS JUNE 1 THROUGH SEPTEMBER 30, 2023
+BWL'S NEXT COMPLIANCE ROUND OF LEAD AND COPPER SAMPLING IS JUNE 1 THROUGH SEPTEMBER 30, 2026

-Unregulated Contaminants
+Unregulated Contaminants that Were Detected

 Unregulated contaminants do not have an MCL or MCLG but are reported to and evaluated by EGLE and EPA.
-Monitoring helps the EPA determine which areas of the country these contaminants are being detected and to develop future regulations.
+Monitoring helps the EPA determine areas of the country where these contaminants are being detected and may be the basis for developing future regulations.
 As our customers, you may request the results of our tests by contacting the BWL's Water Quality Administrator at 517-702-7059 or water@lbwl.com.